EleotleCram/jshamcrest/doc/modules/operator.rst

            });
        }

-       // ... you'll be able to leverage the power of JsHamcrest in your test cases result = iAssertThat(50, between(0).and(100));
+       // ...and then you'll be able to leverage the power of JsHamcrest in your test cases result = iAssertThat(50, between(0).and(100));

        result.passed // Output: true